chrisbroski/sketchpad-calculator/README.md

 ####Benefits

-Compared to a traditional calculator UI, having active and previous calcuations displayed is a clear and powerful improvement.
+Compared to a traditional calculator UI, having active and previous calculations displayed is a clear and powerful improvement.
 (One-click entry of previous numbers is nice too.)

 ####Weaknesses

 Inherent drawbacks (ones that can't be easily fixed with a little more work.)
 Doing complex scientific calculations are not appropriate to this UI, but that was not the intended type of calculation.
 You would probably want to use a different piece of software for performing more complex formal mathematics.
-The mess with precicion I can hopefully get a handle on, but there is no guarentee.
+The mess with precision I can hopefully get a handle on, but there is no guarantee.

 As far as I can guess, adding backspace and mobile UI could make this a viable version 1.0.

 ####Conclusion

-The new UI is promising, amd probably worth spending the time to make a proper version.
+The new UI is promising, and probably worth spending the time to make a proper version.

 Creating Version 1.0
 ====================

 May I present the latest <a href="http://chrisbroski.github.io/sketchpad-calculator/">Sketchpad Calculator</a>.
 There are no colors or fancy logos yet, but I strived to make it look nice in a simple fashion.
-It should look very different the the original proof-of-concept, and that's a good thing.
+It should look very different than the original proof-of-concept, and that's a good thing.
 PoCs should only be made to test specific features quickly.
 If your final product is not significantly different, then I question how much was learned from the initial prototype.

 Like I wanted, I added a backspace feature and a touchscreen keypad.
 I narrowed down 3 rounding options: a default that is close to what typical calculators do (8 numbers of precision and trimming trailing zeros after the decimal point) true scientific (round to the precision of the least precise number) and a fixed two places after the decimal point for monetary math.

 I tested the UI on a iPhone 4 and an LG Intuition (5" 4x3 phablet) gave it an application cache and enabled it to be added to the home screen to run as a standalone app in mobile Safari and Chrome for Android.
 (The default Android browser doesn't allow adding web app icons to the home screen.)
-It is good enough for me to use it as my main calculator, and I am a pretty picky customer, especialy about my own work.
+It is good enough for me to use it as my main calculator, and I am a pretty picky customer, especially about my own work.